Experience a once-in-a-decade performance of the Oberammergau Passion Play before embarking on a wonderful cruise on the Rhine

 Day 3 - The Oberammergau Passion Play

 The magnificent Oberammergau Passion Play is held only once every 10 years and is a spectacle worthy of all that preparation.
-Depicting the final days of Jesus Christ, this theatrical extravaganza features a cast and crew numbering up to the thousands, and features a dazzling array of props, costumes and backdrops.
+Depicting the final days of Jesus Christ, this theatrical extravaganza features a cast and crew numbering up to the thousands and features a dazzling array of props, costumes, and backdrops.
 The play is the oldest Passion Play in the world, first put on by the villagers in 1634 as a plea to God to save them from the plague which was flooding Germany at the time.
 When the plague miraculously cleared up, the villagers vowed to put on a play for every 10 years thereafter.
 The result is a marvelous display, one which is produced by everyone in the village for thousands of international visitors each decade.

-The majority of our tickets for the play are Category 1 Tickets*, providing us with front and central seats under the roof of a specially made auditorium.
-Split into two halves with a break for a special dinner, we enjoy the performance in the afternoon, leaving you the morning to soak up the atmosphere of this unassuming, yet distinctly charming German town.
+*Split into two halves with a break for a special dinner, we enjoy the performance in the afternoon, leaving you the morning to soak up the atmosphere of this unassuming, yet distinctly charming German town.
 (B, D)

 Day 4 – Basel

 Today, we depart for Basel, traveling by rail via Ulm and München-Pasing.
-On arrival you board your ship, the 5-Star MS Amadeus Silver III.
+On arrival you board your ship, the 5-Star MS Amadeus.
 A floating hotel, this fantastic vessel is your home for the next seven nights.
 As you get your bearings on board, be sure to head up to the Sun Deck and take in the final hours of sunlight before we set sail.
 This evening, we enjoy a welcome cocktail before a delicious first meal.
 (B, D)

 Day 5 – Strasbourg

 Our vessel sails into the charming German town of Kehl today.
 Sat across the Rhine from Kehl is the beautiful city of Strasbourg, whose position on the German-French border has seen it change hands between the two nations frequently throughout history.
 Because of this, Strasbourg represents the best of both cultures, with colorful half-timbered houses and cobbled streets.
 You may wish to take a city tour of Strasbourg, uncovering its charm and history.
-Alternately, you may wish to travel along the Schwarzwaldhochstrasse into the famous Black Forest of Germany.
+Alternatively, you may wish to travel along the Schwarzwaldhochstrasse into the famous Black Forest of Germany.
 (B, L, D)

 Day 6 - Speyer and Heidelberg

-We arrive into Speyer this morning, where you have free time to explore.
+We arrive in Speyer this morning, where you have free time to explore.
 This town is home to one of the largest privately-owned collections of vehicles in the world, the Technik Museum Speyer.
 Featuring an entire jumbo jet, army vehicles, emergency vehicles, a submarine and much more, this museum is a treasure trove of vehicular delights and is well worth a visit.
 Later in the afternoon, we have an excursion to the delightful academic town of Heidelberg where we are treated to a guided tour.
 Heidelberg is famous for a magnificent ruined castle, proudly stood high above the town below, gazing down onto the river and the attractive town houses.
 (B, L, D)